jcprentice/epimodels/README.md

 # epimodels
-Create and run genetic epidemic models
+Create and run genetic epidemic models using R or BICI